Nashville-Public-Library/talklib/README.md

 required
 - executes the script with the attributes you set
+- should be the last line in your script

 this should be the only method/function you call directly from an outside script.
 Even if your IDE shows you all the available methods, please ignore them as most of them are not (yet) designed to be called directly.